No-Name-Yet-Exist/Conceptual-Topology/README.md

 ```

 # The Definition Of Word
+Any word that contains other words is subsumed by a higher-order concept,
+and the higher-order concept is, in turn, contained within the word.
+A word is itself a word.

 ```
-Let C be a concept
+Let C be a concept //e.g. black
+Let OC be the opposite concept //e.g. white
 C = {−OC₁, −OC₂, ..., −OCₙ}
 word ≅ C and Ob(Word) ∋ word
 ∀ fᵢ ∈ Mor(C), ∃∞_f s.t. fᵢ ⊆ ∞_f